Introduction (Being Decisive!)

 I believe there are four key aspects that influence an organization’s managers and leaders to be decisive.
 These are:

-The culture of an organization refers to the values and beliefs espoused by the organization that guide managerial action.
-Furthermore, the basic assumptions that underpin the way business is conducted in the organization, how uncertainty is approached, and how power is deployed and used to meet its goals, together frame the cultural and political context in which decisions get taken.
+The culture of an organization refers to the values and beliefs espoused by the organization that guides managerial action.
+Furthermore, the basic assumptions underpin the way business conducted in the organization, how uncertainty approached, and how power deployed and used to meet its goals, together with frame the cultural and political context in which decisions get taken.
 Cultures are supportive of swift and effective decision-making when the values and beliefs are clearly written-down, and articulated as unambiguous guides to action – including in situations that are dynamic or changing.
-The guides could be in the form of protocols, procedures, or guidelines that are to be followed – without exception – even in complex circumstances.
+The guides could be in the form of protocols, procedures, or guidelines that are to follow – without exception – even in complex circumstances.

-If the protocols are subject to being violated or not followed consistently – especially by those in authority and who occasionally are known to cross the red lines – it can give rise to “decision-making paralysis” across the enterprise.
+If the protocols are subject to violated or not followed consistently – especially by those in authority and who occasionally known to cross the red lines – it can give rise to “decision-making paralysis” across the enterprise.
 Managers will try and second guess how the organization ‘actually’ wants them to act.
-Bits of information which might seem irrational or completely extraneous to the data needed for a sound or a rational decision, can also “crop up” and may be assigned far more emphasis than is needed.
+Bits of information which might seem irrational or completely extraneous to the data needed for a sound or a rational decision, can also “crop up” and may be assigned far more emphasis than needed.

 Making Managers Decisive

 Here are the specific skills and cognitive elements that the enterprise will need to cultivate in its managers.
-The aim of any intervention aimed at making people decisive is to enable them to take responsibility, and be accountable for, whatever role they might be in –even if the social architecture and other elements do not always encourage such an orientation.
+The aim of any intervention aimed at making people decisive is to enable them to take responsibility and be accountable for, whatever role they might be in.
+Even if the social architecture and other elements do not always encourage such an orientation.

-iii.
-Eliminating Biases
+3. Eliminating Biases